somekindofdesign/two-dogs/README.md

     <li>The hamburger menu icon on mobile screens should float right</li>
     <li>On very small screens (below 375px) the logo breaks onto two lines</li>
     <li>Buttons are not full width on screens below 768px, resulting in some breaking onto two lines on very small screens</li>
-    <li>On Firefox and Safari, the custom success page redirect brings users to the Code Institute 'form dump' confirmation page</li>
+    <li>On Firefox and Safari the custom success page redirect brings users to the Code Institute 'form dump' confirmation page</li>
+    <li>On Chrome mobile app, the Code Institute 'form dump' confirmation page opens in a new tab while redirecting to the success page on the original tab</li>
     <li>On Firefox and Safari, custom input styling is overwritten by browser defaults.</li>
 </ul>